 Vehicle Technicians maintain, repair, and overhaul land vehicles and related equipment to keep them in top condition.
-Vehicle Technicians belong to the Electrical and Mechanical Engineering Branch of the Canadian Forces.
+Vehicle Technicians belong to the Corps of Royal Canadian Electrical and Mechanical Engineers.

 A Vehicle Technician has the following responsibilities: